 All Go!
 Foods® meet these nutritional criteria:

 - Minimal Saturated Fat: less than 4 grams for main dishes; less than 2 grams for side dishes, soups and desserts

 Reason: Saturated fats "harden" arteries and cause high LDL cholesterol, which increases the risk of heart attack, stroke and some cancers

 Reason: Trans fat has no redeeming qualities!
 It increases bad LDL cholesterol and decreases good HDL cholesterol, raising the risk of heart attack and stroke.

 - Minimal Added Sugars and Syrups: less than 4 grams for main dishes and desserts; less than 2 grams for side dishes and soups

-Reason: Adding sugar adds empty calories, plus causes inflammation and blood sugar to fluctuate.
+Reason: Adding sugar adds empty calories and causes blood sugar to fluctuate.

 - 100% Whole Grain